-The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions each carrying 15 marks.
-The students are to attempt one question from each unit approximately in 1000 words.
-Unit-V consists of 10 short answer type questions to be set from the entire syllabus and will carry 20 marks in all.
-Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
+Unit-V consists of eight short answer questions to be set from the entire syllabus.
+The students are to attempt five questions from this unit.
+Each short answer question carries 3 marks, to be attempted in about 100 words.

 Definition of Economics, Basic concepts- Human wants utility and satisfaction.
 Basic Economic problems.
 Demand Function, Supply Function and Price determination.
 Law of demand, Elasticity of Demand, Types and Measurement of Price Elasticity, Utility Analysis.

-Concepts of Cost and Revenue- Types of costs and cost curves, Revenue curves (TR, AR, MR curves).
-Production Function: Concept of Production Function, Law of Variable Proportions and Laws of Returns to Scale.
+Concepts of Cost and Revenue-Types of costs and cost curves, Revenue curves (TR, AR, MR curves).
+Production Function: Concept of Production Function, Law of Variabl Proportions and Laws of Returns to Scale.
 Markets - Perfect competition, Monopoly and Monopolistic Competition (Meaning and Features).